Chamomile Treats Clinical Depression and Anxiety

 Several species are often described as Chamomile.
 The most commonly used is German Chamomile (Matricaria chamomilla or Matricaria recutita).

 The good news about chamomile, as evidenced by this and other studies, is that it has no known adverse side effects and is non-addictive.
 This is in stark contrast to anti-depressant pharmaceuticals, some of which are known for being significantly addictive in addition to having numerous other adverse effects.

 One positive side effect to consider: Chamomile tea has been shown to increase longevity.

 Mao JJ, Xie SX, Keefe JR, Soeller I, Li QS, Amsterdam JD.
 Long-term chamomile (Matricaria chamomilla L.) treatment for generalized anxiety disorder: A randomized clinical trial.
 Phytomedicine.
 2016 Dec 15;23(14):1735-1742. doi: 10.1016/j.phymed.2016.10.012.

 Roberts RE, Allen S, Chang AP, Henderson H, Hobson GC, Karania B, Morgan KN, Pek AS, Raghvani K, Shee CY, Shikotra J, Street E, Abbas Z, Ellis K, Heer JK, Alexander SP.
-Distinct mechanisms of relaxation to bioactive components from chamomile species in porcine isolated blood vessels.
+Relaxation from chamomile species in porcine isolated blood vessels.
 Toxicol Appl Pharmacol.
 2013 Jul 8.